Aliics/gman/README.md

 Currently at version `1.1.0`, meaning it is working at a basic level but more features are to be added.

+# install

+I created an small installation script so I won't need to do this manually again at some point.

+`$ sudo ./src/main/scripts/install.sh`

+It's as easy as that!

 # current features

  - prefixes